 - Radisson Blu Hotel, Glasgow (2 nights)

-- Dalmahoy Hotel and Country Club, near Edinburgh (1 night)
+- Dalmahoy Hotel & Country Club, near Edinburgh (1 night)

 Dunboyne Castle Hotel & Spa, Dunboyne